AI tools for developer productivity: Redefining software product development

 Setting up the foundation

-Cursor, an AI-augmented IDE built on VS Code, became our primary development environment.
+Cursor, an AI-augmented IDE built on VS Code, became our primary environment — one of the most effective developer productivity tools we’ve ever used.
 Here's how we optimized it for maximum efficiency.

 • Complete codebase indexing for contextual awareness